|Oracle® Fusion Middleware User's Guide for Oracle Business Intelligence Enterprise Edition

 Change value and percent identify how much the current value differs from that of the previous period

 KPI watchlists are useful because you can quickly build formal or informal lists for specific uses and for specific users, or, if users are given the proper privileges, they can build their own KPI watchlists that meet their specific information needs.
 For example, the KPI watchlist designer might create a KPI watchlist that contains KPIs that support a specific scorecard's strategy and initiatives.
 Or users might create KPI watchlists to monitor their individual objectives.
 For example, a sales person can create a KPI watchlist that contains KPIs that monitor quarterly sales totals within a specific region.
+See "About Scorecard Privileges and Permissions" for additional information about Presentation Services privileges.

 The KPI watchlist designer can add one KPI several times to a KPI watchlist, and each time that the KPI is added, pin different dimensions to it so that the user can quickly see the whole picture rather than having to specify dimensions and reloading the KPI.